-We will soon be soliciting applications for between 3-5 vacant positions on the Board for the 2017-2018 academic year.
+We are now soliciting applications for between 3-5 vacant positions on the Board for the 2018-2019 academic year.
 All undergraduate, graduate, and professional students are eligible to serve on the Board.
-To ensure adequate representation, we particularly encourage applications from graduate and professional students.
 We’re committed to ensuring the SAB represents the full diversity of the UCLA student body.

 Below are additional details about the SAB, including the scope of work Board members perform, the term of service, and the application process.
 I encourage you to visit the SAB page on Facebook and the EDI website to learn more about the current Board.